heathack-org/HeatHack-Guide/front-matter/about.md

 :::
 ::::

-The programme would not be possible without the generous support of the Royal Academy of Engineering through their Ingenious public engagement programme.
+This project was supported by the Royal Academy of Engineering under the Ingenious Awards programme.
+We are very grateful for their support!

 ::::{grid} 1 1 1 2
 :outline: